Diff-Oracle: Deciphering Oracle Bone Scripts with Controllable Diffusion Model: Methodology

-After obtaining paired data, we regard a pseudo handprinted image as the content image $x_c$.
-Inspired by ControlNet~\cite{controlnet}, we introduce a content encoder $\tau_c$ to extract corresponding features $\tau_c(x_c)$.
-The structure of $\tau_c$ is simple and contains eight convolution layers, each activated by SiLU~\cite{silu}.
-Each convolution layer includes $3\times3$ kernels and $1\times1$ paddings.
-By combining the style condition, our content encoder can be optimized by minimizing the following objective:
+After obtaining paired data, we regard a pseudo handprinted image as the content image $x_c$ for training Diff-Oracle.
+Inspired by ControlNet~\cite{controlnet}, we introduce a content encoder $\tau_c$ to extract the corresponding content features $\tau_c(x_c)$.
+The structure of $\tau_c$ contains eight convolution layers.
+Each convolution layer includes $3\times3$ kernels and $1\times1$ padding, and is activated by SiLU~\cite{silu}.
+Combined with the style condition, Diff-Oracle can be optimized by minimizing the following objective:

-It is noted that we use real handprinted characters as content images instead of pseudo ones during the inference stage, where the pixel-level pared data is not required.
+It is worth noting that during the generation stage, we leverage real handprinted characters as content images instead of pseudo ones, since there is no need for pixel-level paired data at this stage, and real handprinted characters are of higher quality in terms of glyph integrity and accuracy.